 In this hands-on lab, we discuss how to make resource logs available to other Azure services, such as Azure Storage and Azure Monitor.
 Today, we assume the role of an Azure administrator for Coder Analytics, Inc. We are currently utilizing an Azure SQL database for our production data mining software.
 We’ve been asked by several other groups to maintain logging data for this database:

 – IT management would like to see an overview of SQL logging and metrics.

 – IT security would like to maintain a copy of the logging data for archival purposes.

 In this lab, we take a look at the various services where we can route this monitoring data.
 We then generate sample data and view it in each of these services.

 Successfully complete this lab by achieving the following learning objectives:

-- Log On to the Azure Portal and Prepare Azure Resources
+- Log On to the Azure Portal and Prepare the Azure Resources

-Note the naming convention of the SQL resources, particularly the five-character lab code suffix.
+Note the naming convention of the SQL resources, particularly the 5-character lab code suffix.
 This is unique for all labs.